 Alternatives to Teething Gel

-The American Academy of Pediatrics (AAP) recommends giving your child a chilled, but not frozen, teething ring to help with the discomfort and pain of teething, or using your finger to rub the gums.
+Health 24 recommends giving your child a chilled, but not frozen, teething ring to help with the discomfort and pain of teething, or using your finger to rub the gums.

-If you want to give your child something extra to help with the pain and inflammation, you may be able to use child doses of acetaminophen or ibuprofen, but check with your pediatrician first to rule out any other possible causes of discomfort.
+If you want to give your child something extra to help with the pain and inflammation, you may be able to use child doses of acetaminophen or ibuprofen, but check with your paediatrician first to rule out any other possible causes of discomfort.